claudiogreco/coling18-gte/README.md

 # Grounded Textual Entailment
-Dataset and code associated to the paper [1].
+Dataset and code associated to the paper [Grounded Textual Entailment](https://arxiv.org/pdf/1806.05645.pdf) [1].

 ## Abstract
 Capturing semantic relations between sentences, such as entailment, is a long-standing challenge for computational semantics.